 The City is now accepting cat registrations.
-It is a requirement by law that cats over the age of six (6) months be registered with a Local Government.
-Upon registration cat owners need to provide proof that their cat has been both sterilised and microchipped.
-A copy of the cat registration form can be found in the table at the bottom of this page.
+It is a requirement by law that cats over the age of six months be registered with a local government.
+Upon registration, cat owners need to provide proof that their cat has been both sterilised and microchipped.
+A copy of the cat registration form can be downloaded below.

 $20 per year

 $100 for a lifetime registration.

 Holders of a current Pensioner Concession Card receive a 50% discount.